Big Sugar (band): Success

 In 1995, Big Sugar released two EPs, Dear M.F. (which featured a cover version of Traffic's "Dear Mr. Fantasy") and Ride Like Hell.
 Drummer Stich Wynston, who had taken over from Al Cross, was replaced by Walter "Crash" Morgan.
 During a show in Iowa, Morgan suffered a heart attack and died on stage.
 Tyler Stewart flew in to help finish the tour, followed by Tony Rabalao.
 Lowe's musical partner Tony 'Raffa' White was enlisted for recording and other live performances, becoming Johnson's favorite studio drummer and appearing on many Big Sugar albums.
 Former Odds member Paul Brennan subsequently joined as the band's new drummer, playing on one of their most commercially successful albums, 1996's Hemi-Vision.
-In May 1997, Brennan left the band; Al Cross returned in 1998.
+Brennan left the band in May 1997 leading to Al Cross' return.

 A French version of Hemi-Visions single " Up Baby" was recorded, titled "Ouvres-Toi Bébé", for radio stations in Quebec.
 The song gained widespread airplay in the province, and for their next album, 1998's platinum-selling Heated, the band recorded a French version of each single they released; the French songs were collected on the 1999 EP Chauffe à bloc.
 Also that year, Johnson and Hoppe began to perform acoustic shows as a duo, billed as "Big Sugar Acoustic—Two Fools on Stools".

 In 1999, Big Sugar added a new rhythm guitarist, Lloyd 'Mojah' Benn.
 In February that year they opened for The Rolling Stones at the Air Canada Centre, and in July, performed at Woodstock 1999.

 In 2000, the band released a dub album, Extra Long Life, under the stage name AlKaline, which toured as an eight-piece band, complete with horn section.
 In 2001, Big Sugar released Brothers and Sisters, Are You Ready?; a complete track-for-track French version, Brothers and Sisters, Êtes Vous Ready?, was released the same year.
 The English album concluded with a blistering rendition of "O Canada" that became their signature version and was included on the 2017 Universal Music box set Canada 150: A Celebration of Music, released as part of the 150th anniversary of Canada.